The Georgia Peer Support Institute (GPSI) is an immersion in peer support designed to:

 Throughout the Institute, participants share knowledge and experiences, while developing new relationships with peers and themselves.

-Each spring and fall, 30 behavioral health peers are selected to participate in GPSI.
-Peers are selected based primarily on their responses to a series of brief questions on the application, such as Why are you interested in attending the Institute? and What do you hope to gain from attending?
+Twice a year peers and community members are selected to participate in GPSI.
+Individuals are selected based primarily on their responses to a series of brief questions on the application, such as Why are you interested in attending the Institute? and What do you hope to gain from attending?

 What can you expect to learn at the Institute?

-The application is made available each spring and fall, well in advance of the application deadline.
-To stay aware of this and other opportunities offered through the Georgia Mental Health Consumer Network, consider subscribing to our email list by clicking here.
+The application is made available two times a year, well in advance of the application deadline.
+To stay aware of this and other opportunities offered through the Georgia Mental Health Consumer Network, consider subscribing to our email list.

 If you have questions, please feel free to contact us at the phone number at the bottom of this page, and ask to speak with the Georgia Peer Support Institute Coordinator, or email directly to gpsi@gmhcn.org